Animesh-Chouhan/GetCG-IIT-Kharagpur/README.md

 <h1>How to use it:</h1>
-Make sure that you have root access while running this script.
+Make sure that you have root access while running this script.<br>
 To use it just type <b>python getCG_erp.py</b> and you will be prompted for the Roll Number. <br>
 Enter it, and the CGPA for every semester along with the <b>person's name</b> and <b>Department</b> will be listed right away!!